Fast Start: Den Leaders

-Prior to running your first den or pack meeting, Cub Den Leader Fast Start is the initial training course required for you to complete so that you may understand the fundamentals of the Cub Scouting program.
+Prior to running your first den or pack meeting, Den Leader Fast Start is the initial training course recommended for you to complete so that you may understand the fundamentals of the Cub Scouting program.
 There are separate fast start training courses for all Cub Scout leaders, catered to specific leadership roles in the pack.
 You will learn your specific responsibilities, how to keep your meetings fun and exciting, and what other resources there are to help assist you in planning for your den or pack meetings.
-This training is offered online or in a classroom setting.
+This training is offered online only.

 This Is Scouting

 "This Is Scouting" provides an overview of the Scouting organization, including history, values, programs, Youth Protection, community involvement, and training.
 The module consists of six video sections, each followed by a brief quiz.
 Completion is noted automatically in the BSA training records database if the module is experienced online.
-This course replaces the former "New Leader Essentials" and is required only if you have not completed New Leader Essentials.
+This course replaces the former "New Leader Essentials".

 *Cub Scout Den Leader Position-Specific Training